corticon/corticon.js-samples/DynamicForms/docs/AuthoringClientSideComponents.md

 Or perhaps the list is changing so frequently that you want to make sure the user always get the list from an external data source (for example a set of exchange rate).

-The DS can specify an external data source with the property UIControl.dataSource.
+The decision service can specify an external data source with the property UIControl.dataSource.

 To see an example of what you need to implement, check the MultiChoice renderer (function renderMultipleChoicesInput in  https://github.com/corticon/corticon.js-samples/blob/master/DynamicForms/CSC/clientSideComponent/dynForm/uiControlsRenderers.js)